Lickleyhead Castle: Structure

 The main block of the castle lies east to west, with the wing providing cover over two faces by jutting out southward.
 In the main block, there are corbelled two-storey turrets on the north front, the upper floors having oval windows.
-A heavily corbelled semicircular stair turret, corbelled out to square, rises in the west re-entrant; it provides access to a watch room in the wing.
+A heavily corbelled semi-circular stair turret, corbelled out to square, rises in the west re-entrant; it provides access to a watch room in the wing.
 The castle has crow-stepped gables.
 It is harled, and has a slated roof.

 The tower rises to three storeys, with an attic and a garret.
 While it has no gun loops, it has twelve shot holes.
 There are decorated pediments.

 There is a vaulted basement, with a kitchen and cellar, lit by slit windows; this is accessed by the entrance in the main re-entrant angle to the south.
 Narrowing turnpike stairs give access to the first floor; ascent afterwards is by the turret stair.
 There is an excellent hall.

 It is a category A listed building.